 Additional seminars in the works!

-- April 12 Webinar with Professor Ashanté Reese (More details to follow)
+- April 12 Webinar with Professor Hanna Grath (more to follow)

 Supply chains are the primary societal infrastructure for the production, delivery, and recycling of goods and services.
 Though sometimes invisible, supply chains are the systems that ensure that flour is available in your grocery store, that hospitals have sufficient personal protective equipment, and that there are enough trained staff to administer medical tests, deliver babies, and check-out your groceries.
 While much of the effort in supply chains over the past 50 years has been to make them agile, fast, and cheap, there is a growing realization that supply chains must be able to adapt to disruptions from local events such as the inability for a plane to land due to weather to global changes such as the closing of the US-Canada border due to COVID-19.